Fall gardening checklist – 12 ways to get your yard ready for colder months

 8. Divide perennials and collect seeds for more plants

 Simply dig up a clump and separate it by using two garden forks back to back to prise it apart.
-'Alternatively use a garden spade or even a knife to cut the clump into pieces,' says Frances.
-'Make sure there are roots and growing tips on each section you have broken off in order for new plants to grow.'
+You can alternatively use a knife, like this hori hori garden knife from Amazon, to cut the clump into pieces.
+Just take to ensure there is a root system on each new section.
+You can then pot up the new clumps or plant them back into the border.

 Saving your own seeds is another economical way to get more plants.
 Collect them when they're fully ripened for the best results.
-Pick them on a dry day, dry thoroughly, store them in a paper bag and make sure they're completely free from moisture.
+Pick them on a dry day, dry thoroughly, store them in a paper bag, or another DIY seed storage solution, and make sure they're completely free from moisture.

 9. Rearrange your garden